 Energy Policy, issue 6, volume 39

-By Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program and Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs
+By Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program and Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs

 Extracting, delivering, and disposing water requires energy, and similarly, many processes for extracting and refining various fuel sources and producing electricity use water.
 This so-called 'water–energy nexus', is important to understand due to increasing energy demands and decreasing freshwater supplies in many areas.
 This paper performs a country-level quantitative assessment of this nexus in the MENA region.

 James F. Smith